sharmapn/MapSafe-QGIS-plugin/README.md

 2. Download the plugin zip file from the  https://github.com/sharmapn/MapSafe-QGIS-plugin
 3. Install plugin in QGIS
-4. There should be an .env file in the installed plugin directory (a sample one is attached).
+4. There should be an .env file in the installed plugin directory.
     You should change the parameters (especially the Working Directory) in this file directly by editing it.
-    In my machine, it was C:\Users/Dainyarnava/AppData/Roaming/QGIS/QGIS3\profiles\default/python/plugins\mapsafe/.env
+    In my machine, it was C:\Users/Pankaj/AppData/Roaming/QGIS/QGIS3\profiles\default/python/plugins\mapsafe/.env
-    Or you can change it from the "Set ENV values" button from the plugin's top right.
+    Or you can change the values from the "Set ENV values" button from the plugin's top right.

 Full details are at https://sharmapn.github.io/MapSafeQGISGeoPrivPlugin/gettingstarted.html